What is the Best Temperature for Produce? (And Other Hacks for Fresh Produce)

 If the air can’t circulate, fresh produce can be exposed to a constant barrage of ethylene gas, which causes fruits and vegetables to ripe, and thus decay, more quickly.
 So as much as you’ve been wanting to use up the remnants of that bottle of ranch or the last drop of orange juice, you’re better off getting rid of it.

-Another hack to keep your produce fresher for longer involves a mixture of three parts water to one part vinegar.
+Another hack to keep your produce fresher for longer involves a mixture of three parts water and one part vinegar.
 Once you’ve mixed up a batch, use this solution to wash all your fruits and vegetables.
-Not only will this clean off any dirt, chemicals, or other debris, but it will also prevent the accumulation of mold that can cause you to toss that apple or avocado on the compost heap.
+Not only will this clean off any dirt, chemicals, or other debris, but it will also prevent the accumulation of mould that can cause you to toss that apple or avocado on the compost heap.

 - Storing fresh herbs in napkins, such as basil and mint

 - Removing mushrooms from the packaging and storing them in a paper bag, as this removes moisture and keeps them fresher for longer

 - Place whole herbs (herbs with stems) in a mason jar filled with water.
 The plants can survive longer and remain fresher.

 - Keep bananas separate from all other produce, as they emit the most ethylene gas of any fruit, which can cause other produce to ripen and decay prematurely.

 Now that you’ve learned the ins and outs of maximizing the freshness of your produce through the right temperature and storage methods, all you need to do is find a great recipe.
 On second thought, you may as well grab that bottle of wine to help get your creative juices flowing.